 - Optimize revenue collection in compliance with established policies for a turnstile-free honor system, Title VI inclusion, and ADA accessibility.

 Until the end of July 2020, riding the Hudson-Bergen Light Rail, Newark Light Rail, or River Line (between Trenton and Camden) entailed two steps for every trip.
 A customer needed to:

 Customers reported that using two mechanical machines—and sometimes waiting in line to do so—forced them to miss their train.
-Moreover, new light rail customers often thought that purchasing a ticket was enough to ride light rail.
+Moreover, new customers often thought that purchasing a ticket was enough to ride light rail.
 Only when one of the fare-enforcement officers who randomly ride the honor-system service appeared and asked for a validated ticket did newcomers realize their error.

 Accelerating the All-in-One App

 We worked together to build the new light rail customer experience in the app, then conducted internal “alpha” testing to ensure it worked as designed.
 We then expanded validation with a beta release to 1% of iOS users and 5% of Android users, before ramping up general availability of the new app in the Apple App Store and Google Play ahead of the public announcement on July 28, 2020.

-Telling Customers about Contactless Fare Payment
+Getting Customers Onboard with Contactless Payment

 To ensure that staff who regularly interact with customers are informed of the new enhancement, an updated tariff bulletin provides essential information for light rail fare enforcement officers, bus operators, train conductors, ticket office personnel, and other frontline staff.